An Overview of our Xero Integration15 Nov 2021

 When the Invoices arrive in Xero, they are automatically created and posted to the correct ledger, ready for your finance team to approve them.

 At the same time, they are matched up with existing Xero contacts and products (or new ones are created if no match is found).
+Remember those set-up steps we mentioned earlier?
+This is where that comes in relevant.

 Periodically your accounts team will update back to OpenCRM keeping invoices and credit balances inline and taking account of any payments that have been received.
+With a simple click of a button that information is retrieved from Xero automatically.
+Your accounts team don’t have to hop from one piece of software to another – this can be actioned by any of your OpenCRM users who can access the Xero settings.

 And now your sales team (and whoever else has access to Invoices and Company information) can see the results.